hiveuprss/hiveRSS/README.md

 ### Comments By Author

-Get comments from your favorite steemian.
+Get comments from your favorite hiver.

 > `hiverss.com/@<username>/comments`